 Where growers have included Roundup Ready canola in their rotations strong control of both annual ryegrass and wild radish, especially in paddocks where there is confirmed or suspected clethodim resistant ryegrass populations has been achieved.

-Monsanto recently compared the weed control of annual ryegrass and wild radish that can be achieved with Roundup Ready® canola, Clearfield canola and Triazine Tolerant canola systems.
-Multiple trial sites across Western Australia, New South Wales and Victoria were selected for their varying annual ryegrass and/or wild radish pressure and suspected herbicide resistance.
+Monsanto has compared the weed control of annual ryegrass and wild radish that can be achieved with Roundup Ready@ canola, Clearfield canola and Triazine Tolerant canola systems.
+Multiple trial sites across Western Australia, New South Wales and Victoria over the past 10 years have been selected for their varying annual ryegrass and/or wild radish pressure and suspected herbicide resistance.

 Alternative post-emergent chemical group with no residual plant back

 The Roundup Ready canola system provides superior weed control and enables use an alternative herbicide group in the early post-emergence phase (Application window: emergence to 6 leaf).

 The use of Roundup Ready herbicide with PLANTSHIELD by Monsanto has no residual carry-over into following crops.
 However, if dual tolerance Roundup Ready/Triazine varieties are grown, triazine residues will need to be considered and crop selection managed to mitigate potential following season crop effects.

 Roundup Ready canola hybrid varieties have excellent early season vigour providing greater crop competition for emerging weeds.

 Roundup Ready hybrid varieties develop canopy closure faster than non-hybrid canola varieties.
 Hybrid early vigour is another key advantage of the Roundup Ready system as increased crop competition reduces the reliance on herbicides to control weeds.